afk47/StreamedProceduralTerrainUnity/README.md

 # Chunked Procedural Terrain (Unity)

 A Unity component for generating infinite procedural terrain using chunk streaming and multithreaded Perlin noise (via Burst + Jobs).
 Terrain loads around the player in chunks and unloads when outside render distance.
 Includes editor tooling for regeneration.
+Not intended to be used as-is, Modify this code to fit your game/project's needs

 ---